-During the current fiscal year, the School District entered into a lease agreement as lessee for financing the acquisition of 209 GPS units for use on school buses at a cost of \$610,932.00.
+During the current fiscal year, the School District entered into a lease agreement as lessee for financing the acquisition of additional GPS units for use on school buses and other school vehicles at a cost of \$45,200.00.
 This lease qualifies as a capital lease for accounting purposes, and, therefore, has been recorded at the present value of the future minimum lease payments as of the date of inception.
-Payments of the lease shall be made from the School District's capital projects fund.